icyphy/accessors/trunk/accessors/web/hosts/browser/test/README.txt

 $Id$

-This directory contains a test server and a test web page for the browser swarmlet host.
+This directory contains a test server and some test web pages for the browser swarmlet host.

-To run the test, first run the test server.
+To run the test, first run the test server on your local host.
+Then point your browser to test HTML files on the localhost, as detailed below.
-This test server will serve any files in the accessors repo that are referenced using '/accessors/...'.
-You can also reference accessors by their standard names, e.g. 'net/REST'.
-Start the server in this directory, so that it can find the root accessors directory at ../../../

 > node testServer.js &